 In a way, it’s related to the tradition in ancient religion of laying out the carpets for the Gods: treading on them was sacriligeous because it likened the walker to a god … a tradition that in the secular world could be the origin of the red carpet that celebrities walk on as gods of film at premiers or awards ceremonies.
 In the Christian world, though, the Corpus Christi carpets are trodden underfoot not as an act of hubris but of honour for Christ’s sacrifice, and the provision of his body as the host in a religious Mass.

-In Arona, as usual, the celebration is divided into the municipality’s different barrios, with a religious Mass following the creation of the carpets.
-Times for all events is detailed by the Ayuntamiento HERE.
-Perhaps the most popular with tourists will be the one in Los Cristianos, which wil start at 5pm on Saturday in Church Square with the creation of the carpet, and then a Mass and procession at midday on Sunday.
+In Arona, as usual, the celebration is divided into the municipality’s different barrios, with a religious Mass on Sunday following the creation of the carpets on Saturday.
+Times for all events this weekend is detailed by the Ayuntamiento HERE.
+Santiago del Teide Ayuntamiento, for its part, has announced that they will have carpets in the town of Santiago del Teide itself, and in Tamaimo, Arguayo and Puerto de Santiago: again the carpets will be prepared on the Saturday and be walked through following a Mass on Sunday.